ghga-de/milestones-docs/33-green-wrasse/technical_specification.md

 `download-access` and not with `users` which is already used by other endpoints of the user registry and claims repository.
 Also note that a corresponding GET endpoint already exists for use by the Download Controller Service.
-An Istio policy should be implemented that allows the Access Request Service to only use the POST method, and the Download Controller Service to only use the GET method.
+A service mesh policy should be implemented that allows the Access Request Service to only use the POST method, and the Download Controller Service to only use the GET method.

+### Configuration

+In order to know which data stewards should be notified, the configuration of the service should include a parameter that is a list of all email addresses that should be notified.
+This could be set to the email address of one or more responsible data steward(s), or just contain the email of the help-desk.

+The configuration should also contain a parameter for the maximum time interval that the start date of the access request can be postponed and the maximum time interval between start date and end date (the maximum access validity period).

 ## Human Resource/Time Estimation